-CRIMINAL JUSTICE SYSTEMS (4 credits/40 hrs)

-An analysis of various global criminal justice systems including police, courts, and corrections.
+CRIMINAL JUSTICE SYSTEMS (4 credits/40 hrs) An analysis of various global criminal justice systems including police, courts, and corrections.
 National and cultural diversity of crime will be discussed.
-Prerequisite: CRJ 300 or LAW 225
+Prerequisite: CRJ 300 or LAW 225 including an analysis of various research methods and procedures necessary to the study of crime policy and criminal justice.
+Prerequisite: CRJ 210 or CRJ 215

-CRJ 388 CRIMINAL JUSTICE RESEARCH (4 credits/40 hrs)
+CRJ 388 CRIMINAL JUSTICE RESEARCH (4 credits/40 hrs) An overview of the criminal justice research process,